huijing/huijing.github.io/_drafts/the-story-of-chinese-printing.md

 ---
 layout: post
 title: "The story of Chinese printing"
-date: Apr 15, 2017
+date: Jul 15, 2017
 tags: [design, typography]
 ---
-*This is the third post of a multi-part series about Chinese typography, from the history of Chinese characters, to printing, to digitisation.*
+*This is the second post of a multi-part series about Chinese typography, from the history of Chinese characters, to printing, to digitisation.*

 https://www.pastemagazine.com/articles/2017/01/the-font-wars.html
 https://www.typenetwork.com/news/article/opentype-at-work-standard-ligatures